 The most extreme form of disc injury is disc extrusion.
 In this case, the gel within the disc either expands into the space beyond the vertebrae or completely detaches from the disc.
 This condition can result in intense back pain and significantly restrict your mobility.

-If you have any questions about our Jacksonville or Orange Park locations, or would like to learn more about chiropractic care at Meridian Integrative Wellness, please give us a call.
+For any questions about our services in Jacksonville or Orange Park, or if you’re interested in discovering more about the chiropractic solutions offered at Meridian Integrative Wellness, feel free to give us a call.

-If you’re suffering from back pain that you believe is caused by a disc injury, call our chiropractic team today at Meridian Integrative Wellness to set up a consultation.
-The sooner you take control of your health the more options you will have for treatment.
+If you’re experiencing back pain that you suspect is related to a disc issue, reach out to our expert chiropractic team at Meridian Integrative Wellness to schedule a consultation.
+The sooner you address your condition, the more treatment options you’ll have available.